 What are the accessories I need to start pumping?

-If you’ve decided to start pumping, you’ll then have to make sure you have all the necessities.
-The last thing you want is to discover you’re missing a storage bag just when you’ve finished pumping.
-Below are the basics for pumping breast milk.
+If you’ve decided to start pumping, you’ll have to ensure you have all the necessities.
+But, of course, you last want to discover you’re missing a storage bag just when you’ve finished pumping.
+So below are the basics for pumping breast milk.

 - Breast pump.
-Choose between a single electric or double electric version.
-You can also get a manual pump, which is excellent for when the power’s out or when you don’t need a big batch of milk to store.
+Choose between a single electric like Mama’s Choice Single Electric Breast Pump or double electric version.
+You can also get Mama’s Choice Manual Breast Pump, which is excellent for when the power’s out or when you don’t need a big batch of milk to store.
 (Check out our buying guide for breast pumps!)

 - Breast milk cooler bag.
-Make sure you also have reusable ice packs.
+Mama’s Choice Sling Cooler Bag ensures your breast milk is at the right temperature–just make sure you also have reusable ice packs.

 - A nursing cover.
-So you can have additional privacy when pumping in public areas.
+Have additional privacy when pumping in public areas with a cover like Mama’s Choice Multipurpose Nursing Cover.

 - A hands-free pumping bra.
-At work, the last thing you want is to hold onto your pump.
-So invest in a good bra that firmly secures the flanges in place so you can pump while working.
+The last thing you want at work is to hold onto your pump.
+So invest in a good bra like Mama’s Choice Seamless Hands-Free Pumping Bra that firmly secures the flanges so you can pump while working.

 - Nipple cream.
-An excellent investment to prevent any soreness or dryness, you can apply it before or after your pumping session to moisturize your nipples.
+An excellent investment to prevent any soreness or dryness, you can apply Mama’s Choice Intensive Nipple Cream before or after your pumping session to moisturise your nipples.

 - A separate pumping bag.
-Use it for hygiene essentials such as wet wipes and alcohol, nipple cream, or hand sanitizer.
+Use it for hygiene essentials such as wet wipes and alcohol, nipple cream, or hand sanitiser.

 How often and how long should I pump?

-If you’re still at home with your baby, but want to start building up your stash, then it’s good to pump after a feed.
-Although you may not express a lot of milk, it will help empty your breasts and signal your body to make more milk.
+If you’re still at home with your baby but want to start building up your stash, it’s good to pump after a feed.
+Although you may not express much milk, it will help empty your breasts and signal your body to make more milk.

 However, don’t pump when you’re close to your baby’s regular feeding time because it may only frustrate your little one when they don’t get enough milk from your breast because you’ve pumped them all!

-For Mamas who are working and away from their babies, it’s recommended to pump after every 3 hours.
+For mamas working and away from their babies, it’s recommended to pump after every 3 hours.
 It’s good to set a schedule like the one below:

 How long should you pump, you ask?
 The time varies among Mamas, but the rule is you should pump until your breasts are empty.
 For some Mamas, the milk flow slows down by the 15-minute mark.
 In others, it takes up to 30 minutes.
 A great gauge to determine if your breasts are empty is if it feels flat and floppy.